 I use a daily planner for myself (just as my mom did when she was homeschooling me).
 In this book, I write out what each of the girls are doing for schoolwork each day.
 I write down any extracurricular activities they do, such as lessons, mom’s group at our local church, Grandma visiting, etc.

 Last year, I used Catholic Heritage Curriculum for most of our subjects, and so I used their daily lesson plan.
 That way, our school day was already planned, and the lesson plan included extra space for me to add more notes about what else we were doing each day.

-Back in September, I debated using binders, notebooks, or file folders for the girls’ schoolwork.
+Back in September, I debated using binders, notebooks, or file folders for organizing the girls’ schoolwork.
 I finally decided to get a notebook for each of them (including Jade!) and that has worked really well for us.

-All of the girls schoolwork goes into their notebooks.
+All of the girls’ work goes into their notebooks.
 If we have colouring pages for science or history, I trim it to fit the notebooks and glue it in.
 They write their dictation directly into the notebooks.

 Because everything is glued in, I’m not worried about losing pages or getting them mixed up if we drop the binder or file folder.
 All their work is collected neatly in one place, so they can review it themselves (and they often do!) or show it off to a grandparent or their homeschool teacher.

-Right now, I have a cabinet in the side of our dining room dedicated to homeschool materials.
-It includes a bookshelf for all of our books plus a drawer for each of the girls’ (notebooks, workbooks, etc) and a couple extra drawers for my planners and miscellaneous supplies.
+Right now, I have a cabinet on the side of our dining room dedicated to homeschool materials.
+It includes a bookshelf for all of our books plus a drawer for each of the girls (notebooks, workbooks, etc) and a couple extra drawers for my planners and miscellaneous supplies.